 Hillary Clinton said the "double standard" in how the media talks about women in public life is "alive and well" during a discussion on the opening night of Tina Brown's 3-day Women in the World summit, which kicked off Thursday evening at New York City's glitzy Lincoln Center.

-Flanked by IMF chief Christine Lagarde and New York Times columnist Tom Friedman, who moderated the exchange, and with a friendly crowd at her feet, the former secretary of state spoke pointedly.
+Flanked by IMF chief Christine Lagarde and New York Times columnist Tom Friedman, who moderated the exchange, the former secretary of state spoke forcefully.

 "There is a double standard, obviously," she told Friedman, to warm applause.
 "We have all either experienced it or at the very least seen it… The double standard is alive and well and I think, in many respects, the media is the principle propagator of its persistence."